Political Science 100 - Introduction to Politics » Fall 2021 » Chapter 7 Parliamentary Dem

 C. The end of Japan’s presidential era, when a new parliament was created

-D. The end of Japan’s feudal era, when the United States wrote a new constitution based on their constitution
+D. The beginning of Japan’s feudal era, when the emperor empowered a series of local aristocrats

 E. The end of Japan’s feudal era, when a new emperor and bureaucracy were established